Louisiana Sports Betting

 2018

 The only event that took place in 2018 that has had significant implications for the legality of sports betting in the United States is the repeal of PASPA, a federal ban that prohibited retail and online sports betting.
-With the law struck down, that meant that each commonwealth could decide for itself whether it wants to have legal sports betting or not.
+With the law struck down, that meant that each commonwealth could decide for itself whether it wanted to have legal sports betting or not.

 Some states needed to start considering changes to their constitution, as the only way to introduce legal sports wagering, but for many others, it was a matter of simple legislative consideration.
 Louisiana was one of the states that had to put the subject up to its 64 parishes for a vote.